thingsdb/ThingsDocs/v1/content/connect/socket/_index.md

 #### Id (16bit)

-The Id can be used as an identifier of your package.
-When ThingsDB send a response on a request, it will use the same Id so this allows you to map a response to a request.
-This is useful if you want to send multiple requests in parallel.
+The `Id` is a unique identifier assigned to your package by ThingsDB.
+It allows you to easily map responses to their corresponding requests, especially when sending multiple requests concurrently.
+This identifier is a 16-bit integer, ideally stored in little-endian format for consistency.
-It needs to be stored as **16-bit, Little Endian**.
+While using an **unsigned integer is recommended**, signed values can also be used.

 #### TYPE (Unsigned, 8bit)